 This section relates to annual submission of information for individual entities.

+This template is relevant when at least one long term guarantee (LTG) measure or transitional measure set out in Articles 77a (2), Articles 308c and 308d or, where relevant, Article 111(1), second subparagraph of Directive 2009/138/EC is used by the undertaking.

+Please note te following with respect to the phasing-in mechanism for extrapolation set out in Article 77a (2) of Directive 2009/138/EC: According to Article 51(8) of this Directive there is no requirement to disclose the impact for a certain currency, if one of two conditions is satisfied.
+To not circumvent this proportionality measure, it is applied also to supervisory reporting.
+Please also note the following implication: Where the undertaking uses only the phasing-in for extrapolation set out in Article 77a (2) of Directive 2009/138/EC, the template is only relevant where at least for one currency, both conditions set out in Article 51(8) points (i) and (ii) of the Directive are not satisfied.

-This template is relevant when at least one long term guarantee measure or transitional is used by the undertaking.This template shall reflect the impact on the financial positions when no transitional is used and each LTG measures or transitional is set to zero.
+This template shall reflect the impact on the financial positions when no transitional measure is used and each LTG measure is set to zero.
 For that purpose, a cumulative step-by-step approach shall be followed taking out each transitional and LTG measure one by one and without recalculating the impact of the remaining measures after each step.

 The impacts need to be reported positive if they increase the amount of the item being reported and negative if they decrease the amount of the item (e.g. if amount of SCR increases or if amount of Own Funds increases then positive values shall be reported).